Veterinary Assistant Training 2016

 February 29, 2016 - October 10, 2016

-The Veterinary Assistant Training consists of four courses.
-Students will not be given certificates of completion for individual courses.
-A certificate of completion of the training will be given upon successful completion of all four courses and a final project presented the last night of class during the completion ceremonies.
+The Veterinary Assistant Training Program consists of three courses.
+A certificate of completion of the training will be given upon; successful completion of all three courses and a final project and portfolio, each to be presented on the last night of class.

 - Students must be 18 prior to the beginning of the Veterinary Assistant Training Practices course.

 - Students must be a high school graduate or GED certified prior to July of the program year.